How to Find an

 Not many guitar lesson providers require long term commitment or contracts these days, but you’d still want to make sure if there’s a contract required before setting up the first lesson.
 It’s also recommended for students to check the type of payment the teacher prefers and when to send the payment.

-Lesson With You offers live online 1-on-1 guitar lessons with the exceptional guitar instructors who earned at least Bachelor’s degrees from top music schools including Northwestern University, Berklee School of Music, University of Southern California and San Francisco Conservatory of Music.
+Lesson With You offers live online 1-on-1 guitar lessons with the exceptional guitar instructors who earned at least Bachelor’s degrees from top music schools including Berklee College of Music and University of Southern California.

 The first trial lesson is FREE!
 No Contracts Ever.